 Our change rooms are wheelchair accessible with a locked area for personal items and valuables.
 Hydrotherapy participants must shower using warm water and soap and thoroughly rinse off before entering the pool.

 What can I expect?

-Before you begin your hydrotherapy, you will be assessed by a physiotherapist and be required to complete a medical questionnaire to ensure your safety in this unique environment.
-Once your needs and objectives are established, you will be working with a therapist qualified to assist you in the therapeutic pool.
+Before you begin your hydrotherapy, you required to complete a medical questionnaire to ensure your safety in this unique environment.
+A physiotherapist will then perform an assessment to formulate a treatment plan based on your needs and objectives.
+You will then work with a therapist qualified to assist you in the pool.

 Therapy sessions will last between 15 and 45 minutes.
 The sessions could include stretching & strengthening exercises, water walking/running, proper breathing strategies and a variety of water activities & games.

 What precautions do I need to take when participating in hydrotherapy?

 - You must always be accompanied by a therapist while in the pool area.

 - Before entering the pool, report to your therapist any change in medications or physical status (dizziness, shortness of breath, incontinence, palpitations, etc).

 - Once in the pool, report immediately any changes in your physical or mental status (dizziness, palpitations, fear, increase of pain, shortness of breath, etc).

 - Avoid a heavy meal before entering the pool, but also do not attempt pool exercises on an empty stomach.